NothingAG/accessible-dropdown/README.md

 - ✅ Hide the "Unselect all" button when there is no option selected.
 - ✅ When keyboard focus leaves the widget, close the dropdown.
 - ✅ Make the "Close" button a "Toggle" (open/close) button.
+    - ⛔️ When clicking the "Open" button, open the dropdown.

 ### To demonstrate